microsoft/coyote/docs/samples/actors/failover-robot-navigator.md

 1. How to do failover testing using a Coyote `FailoverDriver` state machine.
 2. How to use Coyote to test failover in a service.
 3. How to use `--strategy prioritization` testing to find tricky bugs.
-4. How to specify the `--graph` argument so that the coyote test tool would produce a snapshot-DGML diagram of the final state of the system when the bug was found.
+4. How to specify the `--actor-graph` argument so that the coyote test tool would produce a snapshot-DGML diagram of the final state of the system when the bug was found.
 5. How to use `RaisePushStateEvent()` and `RaisePopStateEvent()` to achieve additional simplicity in handling common events in one place.